apiel/zicBox/NOTE.md

 - TODO try to make the led on RPi more visible

-- TODO on st7789 170x320: seems like reset pin is not necessary --> on old pcb where RST pin was not connect, if I run the splash bin several time, at some point it turn out to work
-            - so let try to init the display with running the init process in loop??

 - TODO pixel working with orange PI ----> use built-in output as second audio interface?

 ## Pixel TODO

-- TODO pipeline
-    - fix makefile

-- TODO rename pixel to zic!!

 - TODO pressing select track button of already active track to access menu to capture and other stuff related to track...
-- maybe even enter piano mode... ---> one button to exit and one but to switch encoders
+- maybe even enter piano mode... ---> one button to exit and one but to switch encoders, and capture button?
 - record from 0 to 64 step?
+------> instead of capture, there could be a record button that bring into keyboard mode, with only an exit button
+        - knob used to change octave
+        - knob used to select the recorded loop to playback and keep when we exit
+        - everytime loop restart to 0 on step 1 but we can come back with knob, see previous point
+        - gonna need to fix button connection... maybe just solder them...

 - TODO in menu could use knob or a button to navigate between multiple options...